josephsl/addonUpdater/readme.md

 * Spanish community add-ons catalog
 * Catalogs maintained by NVDA communities in China and Taiwan

+## Version 23.08

+This is the final version to support Windows 7, 8, 8.1, and 10 21H2 and earlier.

+* Add-on update results dialog or toast message will be shown once add-on store message is closed.

 ## Version 23.07

 * If using an NVDA release with add-on store included, a startup message will be shown informing users about the new add-on store.
 If this happens, add-on update results dialog will not be shown.
 Add-on Updater will continue to work.